fendrin/wesnoth-love/install.md

 * Install the dependencies
   * [lua-lpeg](http://www.inf.puc-rio.br/~roberto/lpeg/)
 * Start the game by executing the love engine with the path to the wesnoth-love directory as argument.

+Once downloaded and with the dependencies installed, a simple open click onto the wesnoth.love file in a filebrowser can be used to start the game.

 ### Ubuntu
 ```shell